YouCongress MCP Tools

 statements_list public

-List all statements.
+List statements (up to 100 per page).
 Use this to find statement IDs for other tools.
-Optional: set include_halls to true to include each statement's halls (id and name).
+Optional: set include_halls to true to include each statement's halls (id and name); order ("desc" by id — newest first, default — or "asc"); last_id (pass the last_id from a previous response to get the next page).
 Every result also includes the opinions_count so you can see how many sourced opinions exist per statement.

 statement_halls public